 What on earth could have caused the abandonment and demolition of an entire town?

-In began innocuously enough in May 1962, when a careless trash fire was started in a landfill next to an open coal strip mine.
-The pit was doused with water for hours and fire thought to be out.
-Oh but it wasn’t.
-This is the Pennsylvania Coal Region, once home to hundreds of deep mines, now largely abandoned.
-The fire snaked underground along old coal veins, venting hot smoke up through cracks in the earth.
-Eventually it crept underneath quiet Centralia itself, venting poisonous gases up through the basements of homes and businesses.
-With a slow horror, residents realized that the underground fire had reached their town.
-It could not be extinguished, or even burn itself out in the near future — not until ALL the coal under the mountain was consumed.
+In began innocuously enough in May 1962, when a careless trash fire was started in a landfill that was also an abandoned, coal strip mine.
+The fire department doused the pit with water for hours and they thought the fire was out.
+Unfortunately, it was not.
+This is the Pennsylvania Coal Region, once home to hundreds of deep anthracite mines, now largely abandoned.
+The fire snaked underground along old coal veins, sucking in air and venting hot smoke up through cracks in the earth.

-As the fire worked its way under row after row of family homes and businesses, the threat of fires, asphyxiation, and carbon monoxide poisoning became a daily fact of life for Centralia’s residents.
-For the next two decades, the town battled the fire, flushing the mines with rivers of water, excavated the burning veins, digging trenches, back-filling the holes, digging AGAIN and AGAIN in an vain attempt to find the boundaries of the fire.
+The fire slowly worked its way under row after row of family homes and businesses.
+Vent holes of white smoke appeared in backyards.
+The threat of house fires, asphyxiation, and carbon monoxide poisoning became a daily fact of life.
+For the next two decades, the town attempted to battle the fire.
+The fire company flushed the mine holes with rivers of water.
+They excavated the burning veins and dug trenches.
+The state back-filling the vent holes to try and suffocate it.
+They dug AGAIN and AGAIN in an vain attempt to find the boundaries of the fire.

-Ironically today, the Centralia Fire Department is the only modern building still remaining, along with a half dozen houses and the Assumption BVM Church up on the mountain side.
+Ironically today, the Centralia Fire Department is the only modern building still remaining, along with two houses.
+The Assumption BVM Church sits up on the mountain side overlooking the ghost town.
 522 homes are gone in all.
 The hillsides are peppered with holes spewing noxious gases.
 Large cracks and pits make most streets through town undrivable.
 Though there are no visible flames, you can feel the heat radiating from the breaches in the earth.
-Tall metal pipes emerge from the ground about 8 feet tall, ringed by a small protective fences.
+Tall metal pipes emerge from the ground about 8 feet tall, ringed by small protective fences.
 In winter, like the geysers at Yellowstone National Park, snow never sticks because the ground is too warm around the smoke vents.

-Over 54 years and 42 million dollars later, the fire still burns on several fronts underneath Centralia and the surrounding mountain.
-But the cracked sidewalks, vacant streets and empty plots remain, along with a handful of aging holdouts.
-By 2000, the fire had moved into Saints Peter and Paul Cemetery, with white smoke eerily wafting up around the grey tombstones.
-In 2004, the PA Department of Environmental Protection explicitly discouraged visitors from stopping in Centralia.
-Signs warn:
+Over 62 years and 42 million dollars later, the fire still burns on several fronts underneath Centralia and the surrounding mountain.
+But the cracked sidewalks, vacant streets and empty, weed-filled plots remain, along with a handful of aging holdouts.
+By 2000, the fire had moved into Saints Peter and Paul Cemetery, with white smoke eerily wafting up around the silent, grey tombstones.
+In 2004, the PA Department of Environmental Protection explicitly discouraged visitors from stopping in and exploring Centralia.

 It’s kinda impolite to call a town “hell” whose former residents are mostly still alive, and some who still live there.